Lightspeed: Edited by John Joseph Adams

 Welcome to Lightspeed’s 117th issue!

 Our first SF short of the issue (“How We Burn,” by Brenda Peynado) takes us into a future where helicopter parents have gone way too far.
 How are kids supposed to rebel when they have the expectations of four generations weighing on their shoulders?
 Then we swoop a little bit closer to our own future in JT Petty’s “The Gamecocks,” which explores what will happen to America’s working class once self-driving vehicles become commonplace.
-We also have SF reprints by Victor LaValle (“Ark of Light”) and Maria Romasco-Moore (“Dying Light”).
+We also have SF reprints by Victor LaValle (“Ark of Light”) and Mar Romasco-Moore (“Dying Light”).

 The multi-award-winning Kij Johnson brings us a brand new fantasy short from the perspective of a bird: “Noah’s Raven.”
 You might remember Alexander Weinstein’s travel guides from last month’s “Destinations of Joy.”
 Well, for every great travel adventure, there’s an equally terrible one, and this month he’s bringing us a new short called “Toxic Destinations.”
 You might want to cancel your magical plane tickets!
 We also have fantasy reprints by Daniel José Older (“A Stranger at the Bochinche”) and Theodora Goss (“A Statement in the Case”).